gov-cy/govcy-frontend-renderer/DESIGN_ELEMENTS.md

  @param {object} label The label text.
 Will escape text.
 Example `{en:"Content",el:"Περιεχομένο"}`
  @param {string} id The input id.
 Will escape text
  @param {string} name The input name.
 Will escape text.
 Optional
+ @param {string} value The value of the input.
+Whether to escape the value depends on `params.isValueEscaped`.
+Optional
+ @param {string} isValueEscaped Whether the value will be escaped.
+Optional, default is true.
  @param {object} hint The hint text.
 Optional.
 Will escape text.
 Example `{en:"Content",el:"Περιεχομένο"}`
  @param {boolean} isPageHeading Is the label also the page heading?
 Optional, default is false.
 Can be true,false
  @param {boolean} isSpellcheck true renders nothing, false renders spellcheck="false"?
 Optional, default is true.
 Can be true,false